Radiative corrections in metric-affine bumblebee model: Radiative corrections

-It is interesting to give here a brief discussion of possible contributions to the four-point functions.
-While their full analysis is much more cumbersome than in the trivial vacuum case, we note that in our case also the contributions like $(B^{\mu}B_{\mu})^2$ and $B^{\mu}B_{\mu}\bar{\Psi}\Psi$ will arise just as for the trivial vacuum, and, besides, it is natural to expect terms like $(\beta^{\mu}B_{\mu})^2B^2$ and $(\beta^{\mu}B_{\mu})^2\bar{\Psi}\Psi$ which however must be at least of the second order in $\xi$.
-In a whole analogy with the two-point functions, it is natural to expect that nontrivial contributions to the four-point function will also begin at least with the first order in $\xi$.
-We note that the effect of the non-metricity will be important in the first and higher orders in $\xi$.
+Before concluding, let us give here a brief discussion of possible contributions to the four-point functions.
+While their full analysis is much more involved than in the trivial vacuum scenario, we note that in our case contributions like $(B^{\mu}B_{\mu})^2$ and $B^{\mu}B_{\mu}\bar{\Psi}\Psi$ will also arise just as for the trivial vacuum.
+In addition, it is natural to expect terms like $(\beta^{\mu}B_{\mu})^2B^2$ and $(\beta^{\mu}B_{\mu})^2\bar{\Psi}\Psi$, which however must be at least of second order in $\xi$.
+In whole analogy with the two-point functions, it is natural to expect that nontrivial contributions to the four-point function will also arise at least at first order in $\xi$.
+Accordingly, the effect of the non-metricity will be important in the first and higher orders in $\xi$.